welde2001-bot/immo-eliza-deployment-v2/README.md

 - **Streamlit UI:** Python **3.13**
   Venv path: `streamlit_app\.venv\`

-> Note: Python 3.14 is still new for some ML dependencies.
-If you hit install issues on the backend, consider switching the backend to Python 3.13 for broader wheel support.
+> Note: > Python 3.14 may not have prebuilt wheels for some ML dependencies yet.
+If installation fails, use Python 3.13 for the backend for better compatibility.

 <a id="installation"></a>

 ## 🛠️ Installation

+Install the required dependencies from `requirements.txt`:

 ### Backend (Python 3.14)